facebook/fbthrift/thrift/doc/HeaderFormat.md

     ZLIB_TRANSFORM 0x01 - No data for this.
 Use zlib to (de)compress the
                           data.

-    HMAC_TRANSFORM 0x02 - Variable amount of mac data.
-One byte to specify size.
-Mac data is appended at the end of the packet.
+    HMAC_TRANSFORM 0x02 - Deprecated and no longer supported.
     SNAPPY_TRANSFORM  0x03  - No data for this.
 Use snappy to (de)compress the
                           data.